Table of Contents

 If either or both you and your spouse are partners in a partnership, see Partnership Income or Loss, later.

 If you and your spouse elected to treat the business as a qualifying joint venture, see Qualified Joint Ventures, later.

 If you and your spouse materially participate (see Material participation in the 2013 Instructions for Schedule C) as the only members of a jointly owned and operated business, and you file a joint return for the tax year, you can make a joint election to be taxed as a qualified joint venture instead of a partnership.

 To make this election, you must divide all items of income, gain, loss, deduction, and credit attributable to the business between you and your spouse in accordance with your respective interests in the venture.
 Each of you must file a separate Schedule C, C-EZ, or F. On each line of your separate Schedule C, C-EZ, or F, you must enter your share of the applicable income, deduction, or loss.
 Each of you also must file a separate Schedule SE to pay SE tax, as applicable.

-For more information on qualified joint ventures, go to IRS.gov.
-Enter “qualified joint venture” in the search box and select “Election for Husband and Wife Unincorporated Businesses.”
+For more information on qualified joint ventures, go to IRS.gov and enter “qualified joint venture” in the search box.

 |More Online Instructions|